5th Battalion, Lincolnshire Regiment: Hohenzollern Redoubt

 After the disaster, the 46th Division undertook trench-holding duties and absorbed drafts of reinforcements until 23 December, when it was ordered to Egypt.
-The 1/5th Lincolns entrained for Marseilles and embarked on the troopship HMT Anchises on 8 January 1916, reaching Alexandria on 13 January.
+The 1/5th Lincolns entrained for Marseille and embarked on the troopship HMT Anchises on 8 January 1916, reaching Alexandria on 13 January.
 However, the movement was immediately cancelled, and the troops disembarked next day and went into camp.
 However, the division's move to Egypt was countermanded on 21 January and the units that had arrived were re-embarked.
 The 1/5th Lincolns boarded HMT Megantic at Alexandria on 2 February to return to France on 5 February.
 The battalion landed on 9 February and the division had reassembled near Amiens by 14 February.
 The 46th Division went back into the line in the Vimy sector, where 1/5th Bn was involved in a sharp fight when the Germans blew a mine under the parapet of their trench on 12 March.

 The battalion had been badly hit by sickness and was at less than half its establishment strength, and so was primarily used for fatigue duties.
 In April it received a strong draft from home, enabling it to take its place in the line, and Lt-Col Sandall returned to resume command.